hhandoko/scala-http4s-realworld-example-app/README.md

   -H:+ReportUnsupportedElementsAtRuntime
 ```

+  1. Copy `libsunec.so` from your JRE lib folder to the `realworld` binary location
-  - Run `./realworld` to run the web application
+  1. Run `./realworld` to run the web application

 Alternatively: